BobGerman/Ignite24-Labs/LAB-441/instructions.md

 In this lab you create a declarative agent for Microsoft 365 which can answer product support questions using information stored in documents in Microsoft 365.
 You will learn how to:

-- **Create** a declarative agent using Teams Toolkit in Visual Studio Code
+- **Create** a declarative agent using Teams Toolkit in Visual Studio Code.
-- **Add custom instructions** to shape responses
+- **Add custom instructions** to shape responses.
-- **Add knowledge** by configuring the agent's grounding data to include SharePoint documents
+- **Add knowledge** by configuring the agent's grounding data to include SharePoint documents.
-- **Add conversation starters** so Copilot can suggest prompts to help users get started
+- **Add conversation starters** so Copilot can suggest prompts to help users get started.
 - **Provision** your declarative agent to Microsoft 365 Copilot and validate the results.

 ## Example scenario